Skip to content

 Companies with high levels of customer satisfaction, as measured by the American Customer Satisfaction Index (ACSI), typically do very well in the stock market.
 This is because they tend to have strong customer loyalty, which, in turn, has exponential positive effects on profit and revenue growth.
 A stock portfolio of the top scoring 30-35 ACSI companies in their respective industries, weighted by customer satisfaction elasticity to customer retention, reveals something extraordinary: A reversal of both the law of diminishing returns and the notion of high risk/high return.
 Accordingly, investments in the top ACSI companies tend to produce above market returns and lower risk.

 Beginning in 2020 as a result of the global pandemic, there were supply constraints, labor shortages, and inflation, followed by a host of market anomalies.
-These issues affected not only the stock market but the economy at large.
-Inflation, in addition to supply constraints and labor shortages, led to an environment where consumer demand exceeded supply in many markets.
+These issues affected not only the stock market but the economy at large, leading to an environment where consumer demand exceeded supply in many markets.
 This took place during a period when customer satisfaction declined substantially, with the national ACSI score dropping by a record amount from the first quarter of 2018 to the second quarter of 2022.
 When demand exceeds supply, there is less competition and customer satisfaction becomes less critical.
-Since the middle of 2022, partly due to lower buyer expectations, customer satisfaction has rebounded, rising to a new all-time high in the fourth quarter of 2023.
+Since the middle of 2022, partly due to lower buyer expectations, customer satisfaction has rebounded, hitting an all-time high in the second quarter of 2024 and continuing through the third.

 For more information on ACSI as a financial signal, please contact Josh Blechman [email protected].